Here are Will and Guy's collection of Irish blessings, poems and toasts.

 the same as 'cheers'. - May we be alive at this time next year.

-- May the roof above you never fall in and those gathered beneath it
+- May the roof above you never fall in and those gathered beneath it never fall out.

-second drink. - May the hinges of our friendship never grow rusty.
+- May the hinges of our friendship never grow rusty.

 Irish Blessings - For the Country: